 Then, engage with those people and share their content, as well.
 This will help you gain trust within the community.

-Instagram is owned by Facebook and is geared more for users focused on creating video content and publishing photos.
+Instagram is owned by Facebook and is geared more toward users focused on creating video content and publishing photos.

 If your law firm is consumer-focused, then you can use Instagram to connect with your target clients at a more individual level.
 And, if you are looking to grow your internal staff, Instagram may be a good platform to connect with prospects, second best to LinkedIn.